 Energy Use & Climate Change

-In the United States, we require our carriers to join the SmartWay Transport Partnership, a program of the U.S. Environmental Protection Agency, which works with carriers to increase efficiency and reduce GHG emissions.
-More than 98 percent of our domestic freight volume is moved using SmartWay-certified providers.
+In the United States, we require our carriers to join the SmartWay Transport Partnership, a program of the U.S. Environmental Protection Agency that works with carriers to increase efficiency and reduce GHG emissions.
+In 2012, EMC again achieved greater than 98 percent domestic freight volume moved using SmartWay-certified providers.

 EMC’s Global Logistics Operations generated approximately 167,362 MT CO2e in 2012.
 This number is estimated using the GHG emissions reports from our logistics partners and covers inbound, outbound, interplant, and customer service transportation and logistics.
 In 2012, we collected emissions reports from carriers representing 75 percent of our logistics spend, and extrapolated total emissions based on the reports we received.
 We also set standards to quantify the environmental impact of logistics proj¬ects which helps measure progress and identify projects with the highest potential to reduce GHG emissions.

 Our objective is to advance EMC’s initiatives to promote a low-carbon future by continually integrating sustainability practices into strategy development and everyday operations, and by collaborating with logistics partners to achieve emissions reductions.
 We will continue to make incremental improvements, report our progress, and aspire to the big changes that will significantly lighten our environmental impact worldwide.